Small Business Email Security Mistakes

 • Create a list of all the email addresses in your company.
 This list should also include the contact information of the people to whom these addresses are sent.
 This way, you can ensure that each employee receives the correct information.

 • Regularly check the settings for all email programs in your company.
 Pay special attention to the program's password and security features.
-This will help you ensure that all employees can easily read and send their emails.
+This will help ensure all employees can easily read and send their emails.

-• Regularly review and update existing threats and IT systems.
+• Regularly review and update existing email threats and IT systems.
 Make sure your systems are up to date by conducting a thorough analysis.

 • Secure your data in the cloud.
 Creating daily backups in multiple secure locations, such as the cloud or a hybrid data center, is a good idea to ensure you have unhindered and constant access to the information you need, even in a cyberattack.